Learn about the importance of iron for young athletes and which foods you can add to the diet to enhance overall iron intake.

 Other studies in adults have suggested reduced athletic performance when poor iron status (but not anemia) exists.

-I pay extra attention to the diet and eating habits of young athletes who fall into the following categories because they are at higher risk for anemia:
+I pay extra attention to the diet and eating habits of young athletes who fall into the following categories because they are at higher risk for iron deficiency anemia:

 - athletes in a growth spurt

 - athletes who are picky eaters